-The History Department at PC has set for itself some ambitious goals and in order to know if these are being achieved, we ask students and alumni for their opinions about their experiences as history majors by asking them to complete anonymous surveys.
+The History Department at PC has set for itself some ambitious goals and in order to know if these are being achieved, we ask students and alumni for their opinions about their experiences as history majors using anonymous surveys.

 Although alumni surveys are not as frequent (every five years), surveys for graduating seniors occur annually.
 From the results of these evaluation tools, the department develops plans and strategies designed to strengthen areas students and alumni identify as needing attention.

 The most recent senior survey indicates a high degree of student satisfaction.
 The department is very pleased with this as it has worked hard but it has also devised exciting new ways to address student concerns which, in turn, have resulted in continued student satisfaction.

 The chart below gives an overview of the results of the senior surveys for the last few years.

 The most recent alumni survey from 2011 yielded similar results on the items noted in the chart above.
 This survey, however, also generated different kinds of data that would only be true of graduates who have gone on to further education and careers.
 This additional information speaks to the successes and activities of our majors after graduation, specifically as it relates to the department’s goal of students becoming active and ethical global citizens by furthering their education, pursuing fulfilling careers, and valuing service to others.